otagobioinformaticsspringschool/2022-obss-day3/_episodes/04-draft-assembly.md

 ## 4.3 Later...
 {% comment %} I suppose the Spongebob '2 hrs later' image can't be used due to copyright...? {% endcomment %}

+> ## Exercise
-First, let's check out `.err` and `.out` logs for Flye.
+> First, let's check out `.err` and `.out` logs for Flye.
 Were there any issues?
 What can you tell about the process?
 What can you tell about the genome assembly?
+>> ## Solution
+>> Take careful note of any ERROR messages.
+The logs describe the various processes implemented by Flye, and make some comments about the data along the way.
+At the end of the log there is a print-out of some brief assembly summary metrics, that will likely vary between groups.
+> {: .solution}
+{: .challenge}

 Now let's investigate the outputs.